weareleaf/leaf-site/README.md

 ## Working with the project

-The following commands all need to be run from the directory of your project, use `cd` to get there:
+The following commands all need to be run from the root directory of your project, use `cd` to get there in your terminal of choice.

 ### Starting the project server